 From platform number to configurative enumeration

-I have been arguing that platform capitalization pivots on enumerations of a future-oriented asset geographies.
-These enumerations of people and things construct an uncertain magnitude whose capitalizing potential derives from the multiple ways in which what is enumerated might be re-counted or re-grouped in asset forms.
+Enumerations of people and things play a vital role in platform capitalization.
+They show how what is enumerated might be re-counted or re-grouped as asset forms.
 These enumerations are synthetic, platform-specific counts.
-They commonly drawn on reputational measures such as 'likes,' 'watchers', and in the case of Github, the act of forking or copying code.
-It is not, however, the case that platform capitalization necessarily produces stable forms of organisation or circulation.
-Like Karl Marx's decomposition of the commodity form into shifting ratios of forms of capital (fixed, relative and absolute surplus value, etc. (Marx 1986), we might critically decompose platform numbers in the interests as (a) seeing how the numbers capture or fail to capture the forms of life they purport to enumerate and stabilise as assets; and (b) gauging whether platformization, or the process of rendering social life through platforms overflows the parameters of the associated asset geographies.
-The diversity seen in the Github Data Challenges also suggest the possibility of viewing platform numbers from a different angle: as an incitement to explore differences and changes in what happens on Github (and similar technical platforms).
+They can draw on reputational measures such as 'likes,' 'watching', and in the case of Github, the act of forking or 'sharing' code.

-I am suggesting, then, that platforms numbers have configurative, compositional and figural modalities that do not simply act performatively (as most current understandings of capitalization and related cultural-economic processes presume; see (Mohamed et al. 2011; ???; Cardwell 2015; Paudyn 2015; Jerne 2016; Yarrow and Kranke 2016)), but derive from pre-capitalizing processes specific to the platform in question.
-More than performative, platform numbers are configurative.
+It is not, however, the case that platform capitalization always results in stable asset forms.
+Like Karl Marx's decomposition of the commodity form into shifting ratios of forms of capital (fixed, relative and absolute surplus value, etc. (Marx 1986), we might critically decompose platform numbers in the interests as (a) seeing how the numbers capture or fail to capture the forms of life they purport to enumerate and stabilise as assets; and (b) gauging whether platformization, or the process of rendering social life through platforms heeds something other than asset forms.
+More specifically, I would suggest that platform numbers do not simply act performatively (as most current understandings of capitalization and related cultural-economic processes presume; see (Mohamed et al. 2011; Cardwell 2015; Paudyn 2015; Jerne 2016; Yarrow and Kranke 2016)), but derive from pre-capitalizing processes specific to the platform in question and animated directly by processes of configuration vital to the platform's ensemble reality.

-The configurative modality of platform numbers appears already in a seemingly trivially abundant yet elementary entity in code and on Github more generally, the name.
-As Ludwig Wittengstein suggests, 'only in the nexus of a proposition does a name have a meaning' (Wittgenstein 2003, 3.3).
+The configurative modality of platform numbers stems from the most abundant and elementary entity in code and on Github more generally, the name.
+Ludwig Wittengstein suggests that 'only in the nexus of a proposition does a name have a meaning' (Wittgenstein 2003, 3.3).
+Paraphrasing, we might say: only the in nexus of a configuration does a name operate.
 'Naming' lies at the heart of the massive systems of addressability associated with software (see (Thrift and French 2002)).
 The sample data shown in Data Extract 1 suggests that events in the Github timeline data and on the platform more generally can be understood as nexus of named entities.
 The event data format is a nexus of names referring to people, organisations, repositories, platforms, code libraries or packages, as well as a very wide range of devices and places.
-This seemingly trivial feature of code-driven technical platforms -- the reliance on names as a form of address amidst huge numbers of technical elements -- powerfully informs both the platform number 48 million, and the configurative dynamism associated with it.
-Github's platform numbers count people and repositories precisely because entities (people, devices, locations, etc.) have been named.
+This seemingly trivial feature of code-driven technical platforms -- the reliance on names to address multitudes of platform elements -- powerfully informs both the platform number 48 million, and the configurative dynamism associated with it.
+Github's platform numbers count people and repositories because entities (people, devices, locations, etc.) have been named.

-Figure 3 The power of events over time
+The power of events over time

-What would happen if we approach the platform number 48 million with an eye on the diverse temporal, associative and above all configurative composition of named entities in the timeline event data (as published on GoogleBigQuery)?
-The beginning of such an encounter appears in Figure 3.
-This not-so simple plot of the number of events associated with different Github repositories suggests, first of all, that the vast majority of repositories on Github are highly ephemeral.
+What would happen if we approach the platform number 48 million with an eye on the diverse temporal, associative and configurative composition of named entities in the timeline event data (as published on GoogleBigQuery)?
+The beginning of such an encounter appears in Figure @ref(fig:power-time).
+This not-so simple plot of the number of events associated with different Github repositories suggests, first of all, that the vast majority of repositories on Github are ephemeral.
 On the top left hand side of the figure, millions of repositories receive less than five events.
 On the right hand side, less than 50 repositories receive more than a thousand events.